amitjoshi956/vidly-app/README.md

 # vidly-app
-Repository to host the Vidly-app: A demo app for video renting
+The Vidly-app is a REST app for video renting